Pediatric Hematology-Oncology Fellowship

 • Research interest (if you have any): Outcomes disparities in pediatric leukemia.
 I'm also part of the inaugural cohort of CHCO fellows in the Subspecialty Excellence in Education Leadership and Scholarship (SEELS) Program for medical education training.

-• Favorite things to do in Colorado: This summer, I've been learning to take care of my new garden full of fruit trees and Colorado flowers.
+• Favorite things to do in Colorado: Taking care of my garden full of fruit trees and Colorado flowers; riding on the CCBD Courage Classic Team

 • Fun fact about me: I was named the best rapper amongst my fellowship class, something I am truly proud of.